srikanthIBM/invoke-wml-using-cognos-custom-control/README.md

 ## 2. Create watson machine learning model

-- Follow the steps documented in the below link which has [IBM Watson Studio guided demo](https://www.ibm.com/cloud/garage/demo/try-watson-machine-learning/): Create a learning model to predict customer churn.
+- Follow the steps documented in the below link which has [IBM Watson Studio guided demo](https://www.ibm.com/cloud/garage/demo/try-watson-machine-learning/): Create a watson machine learning model to predict customer churn.
-Get experience with IBM Watson Studio by creating a decision-tree machine-learning model to evaluate the risk that a customer might leave your service.

 - Create a new Watson Studio project